 A fundamental review of the UKPIs was commissioned by UKPISG in early 2013, in the context of large-scale, fast-paced changes in the HE sector, and differing policies for HE between the UK nations.
 The overarching aim of the research was to review the rationale, purpose and policy drivers of the UKPIs, the usage and the users of the UKPIs; and whether the existing UKPIs were still fit for purpose.
 The review engaged with a wide range of interested bodies and organisations, through a series of stakeholder interviews, online consultation and deliberative events.
 The final reports of the review process were received by the UKPISG in September 2013, who will now use the findings reported in those documents to guide their future work.

-UKPISG has invited providers of higher education in the UK to comment on some preliminary actions proposed in its initial response to the findings of the fundamental review of the UKPIs.
-This opportunity to comment is being provided to institutions before these changes are discussed further, formally amended if appropriate, accepted and then implemented by UKPISG during 2014.
+UKPISG invited providers of higher education in the UK to comment on some preliminary actions proposed in its initial response to the findings of the fundamental review of the UKPIs.
+This opportunity to comment was provided to institutions before these changes were discussed further by UKPISG during 2014.